decargroup/dkpy/doc/dkpy.rst

    dkpy.DScaleFitSlicot

-Uncertainty Block Structure
+Uncertainty block structure
 ===========================

 Supported uncertainty block elements are provided below.
-The prefered method for specifying the uncertainty block description is via :class:`UncertaintyBlock` objects.
+The preferred method for specifying the uncertainty block description is via :class:`UncertaintyBlock` objects.
 An additional method for specifying the uncertainty block description is the MATLAB two column array format (see `MATLAB documentation <https://www.mathworks.com/help/robust/ref/mussv.html>`)